 In November 2018, after developing his leadership and communications skills, as well as his confidence thanks to the school business, he decided to start his own enterprise.
 This, with the aim of pursuing his dream of being able to afford a higher education.

-He started a business selling imported lotions after using the School Enterprise Challenge guides to conduct market research and realising that there was no competition in his community for such a business.
-Since then, Jonson has continued his journey as an entrepreneur, and was even able to expand his business during the pandemic.
+He started a business selling imported lotions and perfumes after using the School Enterprise Challenge guides to conduct market research and realising that there was no competition in his community for such a business.
+With this first perfume company, he was earning up to 3 times more than the average income his former classmates were earning in local jobs.

 While he was not able to register for university in 2020 due to the disruptions caused by COVID-19, he is saving part of his monthly profits to pay for his tuition fees and living expenses next year.
 He plans on having a formal business after graduating, and becoming an employer in his community.
 He said that “Being an entrepreneur is the best thing you can do.
 You work your own hours and build your own future without depending on an employer.
 I am currently earning around USD$367 profit every month, when employees my age usually earn between USD$160 and USD$200, so can save for my studies next year.”